NickTomlin/node-garcom/README.md

---message <string: ''> message to write to stderr on failure (defaults to not writing) --wait <number: '0.5'> number of seconds to wait, e.g. 5 --delay <number: '5'> number of seconds to wait between runs of the given command
+--message <string: ''> message to write to stderr on failure (defaults to not writing) --wait <number: '0.5'> number of seconds to wait, e.g. 5 --delay <number: '5'> number of seconds to wait between runs of the given command --invert <bool: false> if true, run command until it does _not_ exit succesfully
 ```